 This Dutch Oven Pot Roast recipe slowly braises a chuck roast in flavorful spices, genovese sauce, vegetables and luscious liquids resulting in a tender, fall apart comfort meal that’s served with a gremolata topping.
-If you love this recipe, you will also love this Mississippi Pot Roast, Classic Pot Roast and Italian Pot Roast.

 I have several pot roast recipes on my website, and this one is quite unique.
 It is cooked in a very classic way by braising it in stock for a long period until incredibly tender.
 However I decided to braise this one with a delicious genovese sauce giving the entire roast a freshness and unique flavor along with a fresh topping of a herby gremolata topping.